-&lt;sup>1Advanced Standing in the MSW Program is awarded only to students who have earned a baccalaureate social work degree from a program accredited by CSWE, including the International Social Work Degree Recognition and Evaluation Services\, or covered under a memorandum of understanding with international social work accreditors.
+1Advanced Standing in the MSW Program is awarded only to students who have earned a baccalaureate social work degree from a program accredited by CSWE, including the International Social Work Degree Recognition and Evaluation Services, or covered under a memorandum of understanding with international social work accreditors.

-&lt;sup>2Students completing the online program are able to vary in approved BSW classes meeting the grade requirement and apply for field advanced standing, but will not be able to complete the program within the 12-month time period.
+2Students completing the hybrid program are able to vary in approved BSW classes meeting the grade requirement and apply for field advanced standing, but will not be able to complete the program within the 12-month time period.
 Only a two-year adjusted schedule option is available for this program option.

-&lt;sup>3Advanced Standing students may also elect to complete the MSW Program on a part-time basis over two years typically six academic terms (unless the student also chooses to attend summer school).
+3Advanced Standing students may also elect to complete the MSW Program on a part-time basis over two years typically six academic terms (unless the student also chooses to attend summer school).